refinedev/refine/documentation/tutorial/essentials/data-fetching/fetching-data/index.md

 Then, we'll import `useOne` hook and use it inside our `ShowProduct` component to fetch a single record of `products` entity from our API.

-Try to add the following lines to your `src/pages/products/show.tsx` file:
+Update your `src/pages/products/show.tsx` file by adding the following lines:

 ```tsx title="src/pages/products/show.tsx"
 // highlight-next-line